 Languages in the community - welcoming Ukrainian families to Edinburgh

-We hear from Ekaterina Popova and students about helping Ukrainian refugees adjust to life in Edinburgh.
+In an updated article, we hear from the award-winning Ekaterina Popova and her students about helping Ukrainian refugees adjust to life in Edinburgh.

 A personal response to a humanitarian crisis

 Katia (shortened from Ekaterina) is a Teaching Fellow in Russian Studies.
 Born in Russia, she is of Ukrainian heritage.